MeeMofu/e-commerce-database/README.md

 ## Description

-This is application is a database program for an online e-commerce
+This is application is a database program for an online e-commerce.
+All the interaction with the database can be achieved using request API.
+This include getting, adding, editing and deleting information on the database, such as products, tag and category.

+This application ulilized [express](https://www.npmjs.com/package/express) to create the API server, as well as [sequelize](https://www.npmjs.com/package/sequelize) to interact with SQL database.
+Currently the program is running on MySQL dialect.

 ## Installation

-To use this application, it's required to have node.js installed.
-Which can be found in their [website](https://nodejs.org/en/download/).
+To use this application, it's required to have [node.js](https://nodejs.org/en/download/) and [mySQL](https://www.mysql.com/downloads/) installed.

-Once you have cloned the files and had node.js installed, just run the install command in the terminal:
+Once you have cloned the files, run the install command in the terminal:

     npm install

+Next, you'll need to create a .env enviroment file in your root directory with the following information:

+    DB_NAME='ecommerce_db'
+    DB_USER='root'
+    DB_PW= <your MySQL password>

+With that, your program is ready to go

 ## Usage

 Please check out this [YouTube video](https://youtu.be/MkwdxCH3X0g) for a live demonstration of this program.

-To run the program, call the app.js file in the terminal like so

-    node app.js

-Then just follow the prompt to input the fields for your custom README.
-Your custom generated README can be found in 'dist' folder.
+First you must initialize your database by running the following code in MySQL terminal

+    source db/schema.sql

+For the API end points as well as the fields required, please refer to the video for more infomation

 ## Tests

-The application has built-in test, powered by Jest.
-To test it, run the command
+The program has a built-in code to seed the database for your testing:

+    npm run seed

+After running the code, you should have a database to test, it's highly recommended to use [Insomnia Core](https://insomnia.rest/download/) to test the APIs

 ## License